DigitalCommons/property-boundaries-service/readme.md

 - Address the various 'TODO' comments around the codebase

-- Query local DB rather than making HTTP requests to a live server.
-This will greatly increase the speed of the INSPIRE updates.
-But we maybe need to make a new DB table for 'pending polygons' which replaces the polygons table (or inserts without deleting polygons that no longer exist?) after all the changes have been processed.

-- Use a logging library (e.g. Winston) to log the results of pipelines into a dedicated file for each pipeline run.
-This will give us more control than piping to files using shell commands.

 - Fully spec the behaviour of the pipeline, in particular the matching algorithm for INSPIRE polygons, then add unit tests to match this spec